fbao-fudan/fbao-fudan.github.io/index.md

 # Feng BAO 鲍峰

-I am a new PI at [Fudan University](https://www.fudan.edu.cn/en/).
+I am a PI at [Fudan University](https://www.fudan.edu.cn/en/).
 My research involves general learning approaches and their applications to biological and medical studies as well as drug screens.

 **We are looking for highly motivated students and postdocs to work together.**